Summer Camp Leader Training

 In signing up for the training, you are committing your intention to work at a summer camp for at least one week in the summer 2025.

-You will be asked on the application form to give us an indication of what dates in the summer you would be available to commit to working (at least a week) on a summer camp. -
+We will not allocate specific camp places until closer to the time, once we have all our trainees and returning leaders' availability.
+You will be asked on the application form to give us an indication of what dates in the summer you would be available to commit to working (at least a week) on a summer camp.

 Put simply, the volunteer leaders are THE central part of the children's community on camp.
 Once allocated to a group of children, you’ll eat with them, play games with them, read them a bedtime story and share all elements of camp life together.
 Whilst offering real care and support, camp leaders can be great role models and the relationships forged with children on camp can make a huge difference to the experience that they have.
 The enthusiasm of camp leaders transfers itself to children, and leads to a happy, positive and active community of which everyone can feel an important part.